hafizvdn/OSProject/README.md

 ***Questions:***

 1. Are files in the container persistent.
 Why not?. ***(1 mark)*** __Fill answer here__.
-   No because the changes are lost w
+   - No because the changes are lost when a container is deleted, all data stored inside it will loss unless it has been explicity saved to a volume
 2. Can we run two, or three instances of debian linux? . ***(1 mark)*** __Fill answer here__.
+-
 ## Running your own container with persistent storage

 1. In the previous experiment, you might have notice that containers are not persistent.
 To make storage persistent, you will need to mount them.